 There are actually 4 quota limits for pfs.
 Soft and hard limit for disk usage and soft and hard limit for the number of files.
 The hard limits are really hard limits.
 You can never go above them.
-The soft limit, you can be above for a grace period (4 weeks), but when you have been above the soft limit for more than that grace period the soft limit will behave as a hard limit until you have gone below the soft limit again.
+You can be above the soft limit for a grace period, but after the grace period the soft limit will behave as a hard limit until you have gone below the soft limit again.

 On some of the computers at HPC2N there is a directory called /scratch.
 It is a local disc area, usually pretty fast and big.
 It is intended for saving (temporary) files you create or need during your computations.
 Please do not save files in /scratch you don't need when not running jobs on the machine, and please make sure your job removes any temporary files it creates.

 When anybody need more space than available on /scratch, we will remove the oldest/largest files without any notices.

 The size of /scratch depends on the type of nodes:

 Kebnekaise, Largemem nodes: 352 GB (a few have 391 GB)

 For data archiving and long-term storage we recommend our users to use the SweStore Nationally Accessible Storage.
 This is a robust, flexible and expandable long term storage system aimed at storing large amounts of data produced by various Swedish research projects.